Amazon Editorial Reviews: How to Add in Author Central, with Tips and Guidelines

 Italicize the titles of magazines, newspapers, and books.

-I’ve seen some editorial reviews that italicize all of the source, even if it’s a person’s name.
+I’ve seen some editorial reviews that italicize the entire source, even if it’s a person’s name.
 I wouldn’t recommend that.

 Some editorial reviews italicize the quote.
 I don’t recommend that either, but I suppose it’s okay if that’s how you want to set off the quote.